mlambert125/new-java-curriculum/content/classes-and-objects-1/_index.md

 You have probably already been using one class in your programs, the `Main` class, and you've been writing all of your code in the `main` method.
 In this lesson, we will learn how to create our own classes and methods.

-This chapter assumes that you have a basic understanding of how to write simple programs in java that do not use classes or methods outside of the `main` method.

 ## Methods

 Methods are blocks of code that perform a specific task.
 They are defined within a class and can be called from